-Marissa A. Mayer Ms. Maver is President and Chief Executive Officer and a member of the board of directors of Yahoo!
-Inc. ("Yahoo!"). a dioital media company, positions she has held since July 2012.
+Ms. Mayer is President and Chief Executive Officer and a member of the board of directors of Yahoo!
+Inc. ("Yahoo!"), a digital media company, positions she has held since July 2012.
 Prior to assuming her role at Yahoo!, Ms. Mayer was the Vice President of Local and Maps for Google Inc. ("Google") beginning in 2010, where she led the product management and engineering efforts of Google's local, mobile, and location-based products, including Google Maps, Google Maps for Mobile, Local Search, Google Earth, and Street View.
 Ms. Mayer served in a variety of other capacities after joining Google as its first female engineer in 1999, and was responsible for launching hundreds of products and features during that time.
 Concurrently with her work at Google, Ms. Mayer taught introductory computer programming classes at Stanford University.
 Ms. Mayer holds a bachelor's degree in symbolic systems and a master's degree in computer science from Stanford University.
 Ms. Mayer serves on the board of directors of AliphCom (which does business as Jawbone) and on the boards of the San Francisco Museum of Modern Art and the San Francisco Ballet.

-Joined the Board: 2012 Skills and Qualifications: Ms. Mayer brings extensive expertise and insight into the technology and consumer internet industries.
-Age: 39 Board Committees: SPEC: TeCC $\otimes$ Her senior leadership experience is demonstrated by her executive role at a prominent consumer internet company and Other Current Public Company her positions on the boards of several non-profit organizations.
-Directorships: Yahoo!
-Inc. 25 Ms. Mayer brings distinguished experience in internet product development, engineering, and brand management.
-Independent Director 6 appointment, he held numerous other positions with Walmart, including Executive Vice President, President and CEO, Walmart International, from February 1, 2009 through January 31, 2014, and Executive Vice President, President and CEO, Sam's Club, from August 2005 through January 2009.
-Mr. McMillon has held a variety of other leadership positions since joining our company more than two decades ago.
-Mr. McMillon also serves as a member of the executive committee of the Business Roundtable.
+Ms. Mayer brings extensive expertise and insight into the technology and consumer internet industries.

+Her senior leadership experience is demonstrated by her executive role at a prominent consumer internet company and her positions on the boards of several non-profit organizations.

+Ms. Mayer brings distinguished experience in internet product development, engineering, and brand management.